dynamsoft-docs/license-server-docs/selfhosting/index.md

 ## Import the License

-This step imports the License File into LTS so that you can configure and use the purchased license(s).
-Please see steps on [how to import the License File]({{site.selfhosting}}manageLTS.html#import-the-license-file).
+This step imports the License File into DLS so that you can configure and use the purchased license(s).
+Please see steps on [how to import the License File]({{site.selfhosting}}manageDLS.html#import-the-license-file).

 ## Configure the License